Civil War on the Don: Cossack rule of Krasnov

-To the Revolutionary Military Councils of the 8th, 9th, 10th Armies I propose to strictly implement the following: to exert all efforts to the fastest liquidation of the arisen unrest by concentrating the maximum forces to suppress the uprising and by applying the most severe measures against the instigators of the farms:
+To the Revolutionary Military Councils of the 8th, 9th, 10th Armies.

+I propose the following for unwavering implementation: to intensify all efforts to eliminate the disturbances as swiftly as possible by concentrating the maximum available forces to suppress the uprising and by applying the harshest measures against the instigators in the khutors:

-а) burning of the rebellious farms;
+a) the burning of rebellious khutors;

-b) merciless execution of all without exception persons who took direct or indirect part in the uprising;
+b) merciless executions of all persons, without exception, who took direct or indirect part in the uprising;

-c) execution of every 5th or 10th adult male population of the rebellious farms;
+c) the execution of every 5th or 10th adult male in the rebellious khutors;

-d) mass taking of hostages from the neighboring to the rebellious farms;
+d) the mass taking of hostages from khutors neighboring the rebellious ones;

-e) wide notification of the population of the farms, villages, etc. that all villages and farms noticed in providing assistance to the rebels will be subjected to merciless extermination of the entire adult male population and will be burned at the first case of detection of assistance; exemplary carrying out of punitive measures with wide notification of the population about it.
+e) the widespread notification of the population of khutors, stanitsas, etc., that any stanitsa or khutor found to be providing assistance to the rebels will be subjected to the merciless extermination of the entire adult male population and burned upon the first discovery of such assistance; the exemplary carrying out of punitive measures, accompanied by their broad public announcement.

-To accurately inform the Revolutionary Military Council of the Southern Front about all measures taken and being taken.
+The Revolutionary Military Council of the Southern Front must be accurately informed of all measures taken and being taken.

-Member of the Revolutionary Military Council A.Kolegaev.
+Member of the Revolutionary Military Council Andrey Kolegaev.

-— RGVA.
-F.100.
-Op.3.
-D.100.
-L.17–18.
+— Russian State Military Archives.
+Fund 100.
+Inventory 3.
+File 100.
+Sheets 17–18.
 Telegraph tape.

-As early as September 1918, the chairman of the Moscow Council P. Smidovich said from the rostrum of the VTsIK: "…This war is being waged not to bring about an agreement or to subjugate, this war is for destruction.
-A civil war cannot be otherwise".
+Back in September 1918, the Chairman of the Moscow Council, Pyotr Smidovich, spoke from the rostrum of the All–Russian Central Executive Committee: "...This war is not being waged to bring about an agreement or to subjugate; it is a war of annihilation.
+There can be no other civil war".

-At the beginning of 1919, the Don Cossacks united with A. I. Denikin, who promised them autonomy.
-The Don Host became part of South Russia.
-Power in the Don actually passed to the Armed Forces of South Russia (AFSR) under the command of General Denikin, and the Cossack units were also subordinate to him.
+At the beginning of 1919, the Don Cossacks united with Anton Denikin, who promised them autonomy.
+The All–Great Don Host became part of the South Russia.
+Power on the Don effectively passes to the Armed Forces of South Russia under the command of General Denikin, and the Cossack units are also subordinate to him.

-In January–March 1919, the troops of the Southern Front of the Red Army launched an offensive with the aim of finally defeating the Don Army, as well as against Denikin's troops for the Donbas.
+In January–March 1919, the troops of the Southern Front of the Red Army launched an offensive with the aim of finally defeating the Don Army, as well as against Denikin's Troops for the Donets Basin.

-In February 1919, due to irreconcilable contradictions with the command of the Volunteer Army, Krasnov resigned and left the Don for Estonia to Yudenich, and later to Germany.
-In Taganrog, Denikin's headquarters was located.
-The White troops began an offensive on Moscow.
+In February 1919, due to irresolvable contradictions with the command of the Volunteer Army, Krasnov resigned and left the Don for Estoniya to Yudenich, and later to Germany.
+Denikin's Headquarters had been established in Taganrog.
+The White Troops began an offensive toward Moscow.

-The Red Army units that entered the Upper Don District (which, in addition to Russians and Ukrainians, also included Chinese, Latvians, and former Austro-Hungarian prisoners of war (Czechs, Slovaks, Serbs, Croats, and others), took away bread (including seed) and tools (seeders, plows, etc.), carried out repressions, including the compilation of execution lists of unreliable Cossacks, as well as a number of numerous and mass executions.
-As a result, on March 11, 1919, the Veshenskaya uprising of the Upper Don Cossacks broke out, which turned out to be successful.
+The Red Army units that entered the Upper Don District (which, in addition to Russians and Ukrainians, also included Chinese, Latvians, and former Austro–Hungarian prisoners of war (Czechs, Slovaks, Serbs, Croats, and others)), confiscated grain (including seed) and tools (seeders, plows, and so on), carried out repressions, including the compilation of execution lists of disloyal Cossacks, and a number of numerous mass executions.
+As a result, on March 11, 1919, the Vyoshenskaya uprising of the Upper Don Cossacks broke out, which turned out to be successful.